Don’t waste it!

 Take it to your local compost hub at least once a week to keep things fresh (open 24/7)

-Unlock the wheelie bin (using the code you’ll receive at sign-up)
+Unlock the wheelie bin padlock (using the code you’ll receive at sign-up)

 Drop your scraps in and add a scoop of the provided coffee chaff to absorb excess moisture

-Wash your container at home or on site (running water available at the Newtown & Berhampore hubs)
+Wash your container at home or on site (running water available at Newtown, Berhampore, Aro Valley)*

-Note: if washing your own container is not an option for you (e.g. due to disability or access needs), let us know so we can make other arrangements.
+*Note: if washing your own container is not an option for you (e.g. due to disability or access needs), let us know so we can make other arrangements.
 For those using the Te Aro hub, we offer a bucket swap system since there is no access to running water.
-Thank you for helping us be plastic free by avoiding single use plastic liners.
+Thank you for avoiding single use plastic liners!

 What we accept